blackbeam/rust-mysql-simple/README.md

 MySql itself doesn't have named parameters support, so it's implemented on the client side.
 One should use `:name` as a placeholder syntax for a named parameter.

-Named parameters may be repeated within the statement, e.g `SELECT :foo :foo` will require a single named parameter `foo` that will be repeated on the corresponding positions during statement execution.
+Named parameters may be repeated within the statement, e.g `SELECT :foo, :foo` will require a single named parameter `foo` that will be repeated on the corresponding positions during statement execution.